jeremiak/ca-muni-camp-fin/README.md

 # CA municipal campaign finance

-Publishing campaign finance filings from around California as an API.
+Scrape campaign finance filings from around California and publish as an API.
 You can see all of the entities from which we scrape filings in [`config.js`](config.js).

 ## Running the scripts